 Artist: Baltimore Improv Group

-Type: Professional Development for Educators
+Type: Professional Development

 Michael Hartwell is Baltimore-based educator, improviser, and facilitator.
 He is the Education Director for the Baltimore Improv Group, a Teaching Artist for Young Audiences of Maryland, and an adjunct faculty member at Johns Hopkins University, teaching improv to science and engineering students.
 He has taught improv to adults and children since 2013.
 Prior to his current work, Michael was a Teach For America corps member and Baltimore City Schools middle school teacher for ten years.
 He is a member of BIG’s main stage troupe Gus, along with special projects PUMPS and After School Grandma.
 Outside of improv and education, Michael is an avid reader, dog lover, music snob, certified Master Gardener, and uniformly disappointed Buffalo Bills fan.